 Something seems fishy.
 Could this algorithm really compute the MST?
-Show up your sibling by fixing the algorithm so that T is indeed the MST at the end and prove that the modified algorithm computes the MST of G. Notes: (a) The algorithm is not the same as Kruskal's algorithm since it processes the edges in any order.
+Show up your sibling by fixing the algorithm so that T is indeed the MST at the end and prove that the modified algorithm computes the MST of G. What you should include in your solution is both the corrected algorithm and its proof of correctness.

+Notes: (a) The algorithm is not the same as Kruskal's algorithm since it processes the edges in any order.
 In contrast Kruskal's algorithm processes the edges in increasing order of cost. (b) In your fix, you decide not to sort the edges by cost or use any data structure such as the priority queue to sort the edges by cost. (c) We are interested only in proving the correctness of this algorithm.
 We are not interested in its running time.
 Most of the points are for a clear and complete proof of correctness.